Multiple Variants vs Multiple Products

 Summary

-Leading a massive business bet to unify stock management across retail locations, distribution centers, warehouses, and third-party fulfillment providers.
-My role was to to coordinate the cross-organizational teams that made possible to design and ship the first version of a product where sellers could create and assign capabilities to multiple locations.
+Leading a top priority business bet to unify stock management across retail locations, distribution centers, warehouses, and third-party payment providers.
+My role was to coordinate the cross teams that made possible to design and ship the first version of a product where sellers could create and assign capabilities to multiple locations.

 Project